abdulfatir/abdulfatir.github.io/_pages/about.md

 **Previously**: I graduated with a **PhD in Computer Science** from [NUS School of Computing](https://www.comp.nus.edu.sg/) where I was advised by Prof. [Harold Soh](https://haroldsoh.github.io) and received the _Dean’s Graduate Research Excellence Award_ for my PhD research.
 Prior to that, I obtained my bachelor's degree in Civil Engineering from [IIT Roorkee](https://www.iitr.ac.in).
 During my undergrad years, I also participated in Google Summer of Code in 2016 and 2017.

+**Office hours**: I’m happy to chat about research with students or researchers.
+I’ve set aside Fridays, 4:00–4:30 PM (CET) for this; please reach out by email.

 **Contact**: abdulfatirs [at] gmail [dot] com